 The narrative of Nature became the sole province of the White Middle Class – the Klondike narrative centred around a sanitized white heterosexual experience, ignoring and displacing the experiences and involvement of the indigenous people whose lives were disrupted by the influx of white men; and further credits the gold discovery to George Carmack instead of his Tagish brother-in-law Skookum Jim.
 Our National Parks were founded on this displacement of indigenous people from history and the environment, to protect it for White conquest and enjoyment (many of the landmarks lost their original native names to memorialize Whites of middling accomplishments).

-Ultimately GONE DYKE is a performance of the history of privilege, manliness, and queerness in the environment as Stephen Chen retraces the routes of the Klondike gold miners (Chilkoot Pass, White Pass, and the lesser known Chilkat Pass) writing erotic haikus and singing Romantic-era arias contemporary to the gold rush, while dyked out in some form of mauve, echoing the hanky code where gay men wore coloured bandanas to indicate sexual preference that was thought to originate in San Francisco during the gold rush (note: Dyke originally referred to a well-dressed man before becoming a pejorative for lesbians who dressed like men towards the end of the Victorian era, while Mauve was the most fashionable colour of the Victorian Era due to the discovery of the first aniline/synthetic dye that has since become associated with homosexuality).
+Ultimately GONE DYKE is a performance of the history of privilege, manliness, and queerness in the environment as Stephen Chen retraces the routes of the Klondike gold miners (Chilkoot Pass, White Pass, and the lesser known Chilkat Pass) tweeting geo-located haikus (via an InReach Satellite Communicator) that reflect the intersection of contemporary and historical place and experience, and singing Romantic-era arias contemporary to the gold rush on the trail while dyked out in some form of mauve (echoing the hanky code where gay men wore coloured bandanas to indicate sexual preference that was thought to originate during the earlier San Francisco gold rush) – Dyke originally referred to a well-dressed man before becoming a pejorative for lesbians who dressed like men towards the end of the Victorian era, while Mauve was the most fashionable colour of the Victorian Era due to the discovery of the first aniline/synthetic dye (but has since become associated with homosexuality).
 Simultaneously blending in and standing out from the other hikers/tourists, Stephen probes signalling as a queer tactic of negotiating visibility as emancipation and mode of camouflage in a public space.